tavleenbajwa8/tavleenbajwa8/README.md

-- 👋 Hi, I’m @tavleenbajwa8
+- 👋 Tavleen Bajwa
-- 👀 I’m interested in BioPython
+- 👀 Currently studying Big data in Biology at Institute of Bioinformatics & Applied Biotechnology and IIIT-Bangalore
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on BioPython and Bioinformatics projects
+- 💞️ I’m looking to collaborate on BioPython and Bioinformatics projects involving RNA-Seq and Genomic data analysis.
 - 📫 How to reach me: Mail me at tavleenbajwa8@gmail.com

 <!---